wjcunningham7/fastmath/README.md

         $ export PLATFORM=general

-   supposing that "general" is the name of the default partition.
+   supposing that `general` is the name of the default partition.

+#### Boost Installation Path
-4\. **BOOST\_ROOT** - This is the installation directory of Boost.
+`BOOST_ROOT` is the installation directory of Boost.
 See below for more information on dependencies.
 If you installed Boost using a package manager, or you installed it from source without specifying the installation directory, you do not need to set this variable.

+#### FastMath Headers
-5\. **CPATH** - This tells the compiler where to search for headers.
+`CPATH` tells the compiler where to search for header files.
 If other packages cannot find the FastMath headers, try the following:

         $ export CPATH=$FASTMATH_HOME/include:$CPATH

+#### FastMath Libraries
-6\. **LD\_LIBRARY\_PATH** - Likewise, if FastMath is installed into a non-standard directory, you may need to add the following for other packages to find the FastMath library:
+`LD_LIBRARY_PATH` tells the compiler where to look for compiled libraries.
+If FastMath is installed into a non-standard directory, you may need to add the following for other packages to find the FastMath library:

         $ export LD_LIBRARY_PATH=$FASTMATH_HOME/lib:$LD_LIBRARY_PATH

-##Prerequisites
+## Prerequisites
 The following packages should be installed prior to installation of this package:

-1\. **Boost** v1.55.0 or newer.
+#### Boost v1.55.0 or Newer
 There is not guaranteed support for the newest releases.
 It can be installed via the Linux package managers in the following way:

    Ubuntu/Debian: